-The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, is responsible for monitoring the quality of care that Medicare health plans provide.
-One of the ways we do this is by asking people with Medicare about their physical and mental health.
+The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care that Medicare health plans provide.
+One way CMS does this is to ask people with Medicare about their physical and mental health-to determine whether the care their health plan provides keeps them as healthy as possible.

-You have been selected to receive the "Medicare Health Outcomes Survey-Modified."
-If you are enrolled in a larger health plan, your name was selected at random.
-If you are enrolled in a smaller plan, all members with Medicare are being asked to participate.
-In a few days, you will receive the questionnaire in the mail.
-We would greatly appreciate it if you would take the time to complete and return it in the enclosed postage-paid envelope.
+You have been randomly selected to receive the "Medicare Health Outcomes Survey-Modified."
+(For some health plans that have fewer enrollees, all members with Medicare are asked to participate.)
+In a few days, you will receive the survey in the mail.
+Please take the time to complete and return it in the enclosed postage-paid envelope.

-Your answers are important and will help us determine if your health plan is keeping you as healthy as possible.
-All information you provide will be held in confidence by CMS and is protected by the Privacy Act.
+Your answers are important and will help us determine if your health plan keeps you as healthy as possible.
+All information you provide is protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
-Your help is voluntary and your decision to participate or not participate will have no effect on your Medicare benefits.
+Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.

 [SURVEY VENDOR NAME] is a survey organization working with CMS to carry out this survey.
-If you have questions about the survey please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
 Thank you for your help with this important survey.

-Amy K. Larrick, Director Medicare Drug Benefit and C & D Data Group
+Amy Larrick Chavez-Valdez, Director Medicare Drug Benefit and C & D Data Group